 For specific cards, by adding all the rarities they’re available in, here are the opening chances:

-• Pokémon ex with both gold variants and immersive art, if you open a pack where it’s the main character: 3.091%
+- Pokémon ex with both immersive art and crown rare art, if you open a pack where it’s the main character: 3.083%

 This means that, regardless of the rarity, it’s harder to open a specific card with no counterpart (such as Gardevoir) than any Pokémon ex.
 This is due to the small number of Pokémon ex per pack (5) compared with the rather large pool of 14 cards per pack.